AY2324S2-CS2113-F15-4/tp/docs/DeveloperGuide.md

 Whenever input from the user is detected by the program, the `Parser` class will split the command into 2 parts, with the first part containing the command and the second containing details of the command (if present).
 The command entered is then evaluated using a switch statement, with the value of it being compared to the values of each case.
 In the case of a match, the `Parser` class will then execute the respective action associated with that command by calling other classes from the program such as `BookList` or `BookDetails`.
+This class also handles errors and exceptions associated with the users input.
+For example, if the user were to give the command `mark` without specifying an index for which book to mark, or gives a negative number, an appropriate error message will be shown and the command will be rendered invalid.

 #### Implementation and Rationale
 The `Parser` class incorporates exception handling to detect invalid or unrecognized commands.
 This allows the program to continue running